 Psychiatrists in Chevy Chase, MD

-My Physician Assistant and I are accepting new patients for medication management via telemedicine in DC, Maryland, Virginia and Georgia.
-I also see patients for psychotherapy independently.
+I see patients for psycotherapy and am medical director for LBH Mental Wellness.
+At LBH, I oversee experienced mid-level providers that are currently accepting new patients for medication management via telemedicine in DC, Maryland, Virginia, Pennsylvania and Georgia.
 We strive to continuously optimize your treatment plan and minimize medication use.
 Most emotional problems are multi-determined; that is, they frequently stem from more than one source.
 To best address these problems first requires an understanding of early development and its effects on the brain as well as relational and environmental stressors that affect us all.

-My Physician Assistant and I are accepting new patients for medication management via telemedicine in DC, Maryland, Virginia and Georgia.
-I also see patients for psychotherapy independently.
+I see patients for psycotherapy and am medical director for LBH Mental Wellness.
+At LBH, I oversee experienced mid-level providers that are currently accepting new patients for medication management via telemedicine in DC, Maryland, Virginia, Pennsylvania and Georgia.
 We strive to continuously optimize your treatment plan and minimize medication use.
 Most emotional problems are multi-determined; that is, they frequently stem from more than one source.
 To best address these problems first requires an understanding of early development and its effects on the brain as well as relational and environmental stressors that affect us all.

 Making your first appointment can be one of the most challenging steps in your mental health journey.
 At LifeStance, we make it simple by offering both online and in-person therapy and psychiatry services, covered by major insurance plans.